bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: 'Tsilhqot’in Nation '
       -
         type: text
         text: '2014, para.88) supplants Indigenous jurisdiction, laws, sovereignty and rights.
-The power of Aboriginal title, as a liberal right, therefore seems to lie in what Radha D’Souza (2018) claims is its “power of promise” (p.51).
+The power of Aboriginal title, as a liberal right, therefore, seems to lie in what Radha D’Souza (2018) claims is its “power of promise” (p.51).
 If what D’Souza says is true, then Canada’s entire approach to reconciliation through the “recognition of rights, respect, co-operation, and partnership” (Government of Canada, 2015) with Indigenous peoples may hold nothing more than empty promises.'
   -
     type: paragraph
     content: